gui2project/5trackportastudio/doc/documentation-js.md

 <!-- Start server\mvc\controllers\main.js -->

-## main.js
+# server\mvc\controllers\main.js

 This file holds the GET controller for the main page.

-## index
+## Function: index(req, res)

- The default page for the application(req, res)
+The default page for the application

 ### Params: